Stochastic Mirror Descent for Convex Optimization with Consensus Constraints: Convergence Analysis of Distributed Stochastic Mirror Descent: Exact and Preconditioned Dynamics

 The consensus constraint in \eqref{eq:distoptobj0} is satisfied if and only if $\cL\bx=0$, where $\cL$ denotes the vectorized graph Laplacian.
 Therefore the optimality conditions for \eqref{eq:distoptobj0} are as follows,

-If the solution of \eqref{eq:distoptobj0} is in the interior of $\mathcal {X}$, and if $f$ is convex, then we must have that $N_{\mathcal X}(\bx^\star)=\{\mathbf 0\}$ for any $\bx^\star\in X^\star$.
+We make the following assumptions regarding the objective function and solution set. \begin{assumption} Each $f_i$ in \eqref{eq:distoptobj0} is proper, convex and twice differentiable.
+The elements of $X^\star$ are in the interior of $\mathcal X$. \end{assumption} If the solution of \eqref{eq:distoptobj0} is in the interior of $\mathcal {X}$, and if $f$ is convex, then we must have that $N_{\mathcal X}(\bx^\star)=\{\mathbf 0\}$ for any $\bx^\star\in X^\star$.
 Because the focus of this paper is on the effect of the consensus constraint and its impact on the dynamics of the algorithm, we will assume that the optimal solution of \eqref{eq:distoptobj0} is in the interior of $\mathcal X$.
-Because the consensus constraint couples all the particles together, its impact on the algorithm's convergence is far less understood than dealing with separable constraints on $\mathcal X$.
 For certain applications, especially in machine learning, the assumption that the solution lies in the interior of the feasible set holds (e.g. \cite{mertikopoulos18,sra2012optimization}).
-The extension to the general case requires some minor technical modifications to our convergence analysis similar to \cite{mertikopoulos18}.
-We gather our assumptions so far below. \begin{assumption} Each $f_i$ in \eqref{eq:distoptobj0} is convex and twice differentiable.
-The elements in $X^\star$ are in the interior of $\mathcal X$. \end{assumption} Derivatives of $f$ are required so that we can apply It\^o's formula.
-Since we assume that the function is convex this assumption could be relaxed (see \cite{mertikopoulos18} Proposition C.2), but the assumption is kept here for simplicity and brevity.
-We proceed with some standard convexity and smoothness definitions. \begin{definition} We say that $f:\mathcal X^N\rightarrow \R$ is $\mu$-strongly convex w.r.t. some norm $||\cdot||$ provided that $ \|\nabla f(\mathbf{x})-\nabla f(\mathbf{y})\|_* \geq \mu \|\mathbf{x}-\mathbf{y}\|$.
-Similarly, a function $f$ is $L_f$-smooth w.r.t. some norm $\|\cdot\|$ when $\|\nabla f(\mathbf{x})-\nabla f(\mathbf{y})\|_*\leq L_f\|\mathbf{x}-\mathbf{y}\|$. \end{definition} Some of our results will use the notion of relative strong convexity and smoothness.
-We refer the reader to \cite{lu2018relatively} for more properties and \cite{d2021stochastic} for the stochastic case.
-Below we present some definitions and properties that will be useful later on. \begin{definition}[Relative strong convexity] A function $g:\mathcal X^N\rightarrow \R$ is $\mu$-strongly convex with respect to some convex function $h$ if for any $\bx,\by\in\mathcal X^N$ the following holds,
+The extension to the general case requires modifications to our convergence analysis similar to \cite{mertikopoulos18} and will be an interesting extension to our work.
+The derivatives of $f$ are required so that we can apply It\^o's formula. \begin{definition}